 We do not commission productions and are led by the applications we receive.

 Applying to put on a show is a three-stage process.

 First Stage - online application

-The first stage of the process is for you to fill out the online application form which is submitted to the selection panel who will then automatically book you a slot in the second stage.
+The first stage of the process is for you to fill out the online application form which is submitted to the selection panel.
+The selection panel will read these applications and decide which candidates to interview.

-You may be asked to come along to a longer interview the following weekend and we will give you a small number of questions to prepare in advance.
+You may be asked to come along to an interview on Friday 28 November and we will give you a small number of questions to prepare in advance.
 This is your opportunity to flesh out your idea in more detail, as well as answer any specific questions we may have about your application.